StrittmatterN/SEprojectWS/README.md

 The project is still in progress.

 ## Rules
-Every Player gets white cards and a black card will be randomly selected.
-Every player fills out the gap in the black card with your card.
+Every Player gets white cards, a black card will be randomly displayed.
+Every player fills out the gap in the black card with one of their white cards.
 Then decide which card is the funniest.

 ## License